 Finder is committed to editorial independence.
 While we receive compensation when you click links to partners, they do not influence our opinions or reviews.
 Learn how we make money.

 If you need $1,500 fast and have bad credit, an installment loan might help.
 While you might be able to get a loan the same day, watch out: It can be expensive.

 The table below lists a range of short term lenders who offer $1,500 loans.

-Use our monthly payment calculator to find out how much a $1,500 loan might cost with different rates and terms.
+Use the monthly payment calculator to find out how much you’ll pay with different rates and terms.

 While there is no definite way to make sure a lender approves your application, it could help your application to keep the following in mind: